gtech-mulearn/IEEE-LAUNCHPAD/profiles/nandana-3@mulearn.md

 - Attending industry conferences, workshops, and seminars to meet professionals and expand your network.

-- Collaborating on projects or initiatives with classmates, colleagues, or alumni networks to build connections and showcase your skills.
+- Taking initiatives with classmates to build connections and project presentation.

 #### Career Plan: